syncfusion-content/wpf-docs/wpf/Step-ProgressBar/Data-Binding.md

 documentation: ug
 ---

-# Binding StepViewItems in WPF Step ProgressBar
+# Binding the StepViewItems in the WPF Step ProgressBar

-You can add a [StepViewItem](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.ProgressBar.StepViewItem.html) using data binding in the WPF [SfStepProgressBar](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.ProgressBar.SfStepProgressBar.html).
+You can add a [StepViewItem](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.ProgressBar.StepViewItem.html) using the data binding in the WPF [SfStepProgressBar](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.ProgressBar.SfStepProgressBar.html).

 ## Data binding to Objects

-The `SfStepProgressBar` can bound to an external source to auto create `StepViewItem` and display the data using `ItemsSource` property.
+The `SfStepProgressBar` can bound to an external source to auto-create `StepViewItem` and display the data using the `ItemsSource` property.

-N> To bind `ItemsSource` to `SfStepProgressBar`, you need to have collection with data object which holds step view item details.
+N> To bind the `ItemsSource` to `SfStepProgressBar`, you need to have a collection with a data object which holds the step view item details.

-Here, `StepItem` class defined with `Content` and its properties and `ViewModel` class has `ItemsSource` property of type `ObservableCollection<StepItem>`.
+Here, the `StepItem` class defined with `Content` and its properties, and the `ViewModel` class has the `ItemsSource` property of type `ObservableCollection<StepItem>`.

 {% tabs %}
 {% highlight C# %}